jovito-royeca/Autobase24/README.md

 * Data is fetched from: http://sumamo.de/iOS-TechChallange/api/index/make=all.json .
 Networking code is handled by the [Networking](https://github.com/3lvis/Networking) library.

 **Data handling**
 * Persistence layer is handled by Core Data, which is utilized by the favorites list.
 When the app terminates for any reason and is restarted, the favorites list maintains a consistent state.
-Handling Core Data is made easier by using [SyncDB](https://github.com/SyncDB/Sync).
+Handling Core Data is made easier by using [SyncDB](https://github.com/SyncDB/Sync) library.

 **Multithreading**
 * User interface is responsive and smooth at all times.